Salt therapy is a natural remedy that involves inhaling pharmaceutical-grade dry salt in a comfortable, controlled environment.

-Salt therapy is a complementary therapy, designed to be used in conjunction with conventional medicine.
-Like many aspects of a healthy lifestyle, consistency is key and salt therapy should be viewed as an ongoing therapy to be utilised alongside conventional treatment.
-We always recommend clients speak with their GP about the use of salt therapy.
+Salt therapy is a complementary therapy, which is designed to be used with conventional medicine.
+Like many aspects of a healthy lifestyle, consistency is key.